bradbamford/WebFormsRazor/README.md

 How to Use:
 ---------------------
-Rendering the Template is as simple as calling RazorHelper.Render() passing in your model and path to the razor file.
+Rendering the Template is as simple as calling RazorTemplate.Render() passing in your model and path to the razor file.

 ```cs
 // Get the generated Html